chaithra-03/OCR_data_extraction/README.md

 - **Concepts**: OOP, Test-Driven Development
 - **Libraries/Modules**:
   - pytesseract for OCR
-  - opencv for image processing
+  - OpenCV for image processing
   - pdf2image for converting PDFs to images
   - regex for pattern matching and data extraction
   - pytest for testing